 Informational Materials from the Department of Resources Recycling and Recovery (CalRecycle)

 - Our grasscycling brochure, Grasscycle!
-Make the Most of Your Time, Make the Most of Your Lawn, is available in English or Spanish, in PDF format.
+Make the Most of Your Time, Make the Most of Your Lawn, is available in English or Spanish.

 - Reusing Turfgrass Clippings to Improve Turfgrass Health and Performance in Central and Northern California